gandreadis/support-njon.nl/README.md

 _Support NJON Campaign Website_

-Site built to support the NJON in it's campaign for rightful funding from the Dutch government, highlighting testimonials from members and alumni.
+Site built to support the NJON in its campaign for rightful funding from the Dutch government, highlighting testimonials from members and alumni.

 ## Installation